 We offer a 12-week, medically supervised cardiac rehab program in a state-of-the-art facility.
 The program features nurses, exercise physiologists, respiratory therapists and registered dietitians.
 A 12-week wellness or cardiac maintenance follow-up program is also offered.
 Call 401 782-8020, ext.
 3484, to learn more.

 Our Childbirth Education Program offers classes and support for expectant mothers and their partners.
-We also offer an online childbirth education option for busy moms-to-be.
 Our goal is to support new and growing families by providing a nurturing, empowering environment to encourage informed, confident parenting.
 For information, call 401-792-BABY (2229) or 401-788-1225 or schedule a visit to our Center for Women & Newborn Care Unit.

 South County Hospital's Medication Management Clinic is a FREE service provided by pharmacists certified in medication management.
 Individuals taking multiple prescriptions, those recently discharged from the hospital, individuals having side effects from medications, or anyone who wants more in-depth information can benefit from the clinic.
 The pharmacists can give you a better understanding of how to take your medications for the best results, help you communicate with all of your physicians, reduce your costs, and identify potential problems.
 Call 401-788-3811 to schedule your FREE appointment.

 If you’re taking multiple prescriptions, have been recently discharged from the hospital, have side effects from any medications, or want more in-depth information about medications schedule your free visit.